 Big Red Kitchen—Robin Sue is just a delight!
 She’s a great cook and clearly, per her blog’s name, great food is usually what she’s focused on.
 There’s always more neat stuff that’s worth checking out on her blog, too.
 But, I’ve particularly enjoyed a couple of her food-related series, like Car Picnics and Eating a Rainbow.
 The Car Picnics series was initiated by a plea from a mother whose family was being run ragged by after school sports and academic activities.
 (Can anyone relate?)
 This mom wanted some real help with preparing healthy meals under those circumstances.
 That request inspired Robin Sue to do a six-part series on the topic.
 While the series was not focused on gluten-free options, there was still a lot of information that would be work or could easily be adapted for everyone.
 Check out the initial Car Picnics post here with additional links to the other posts in the series below.

-Finally, in an unrelated, but still delicious, note, Ali at Whole Life Nutrition just posted a recipe for a fabulous chocolate cake using pumpkin seed flour.
+Finally, in an unrelated, but still delicious, note, Ali at Nourishing Meals from the Whole Life Nutrition Kitchen just posted a recipe for a fabulous chocolate cake using pumpkin seed flour.
 How cool is that?
 Well, it gets better … in conjunction with Omega Nutrition, the manufacturer, Ali is hosting a giveaway of this flour.
 The product is not yet on the market, so this is a real opportunity for some lucky reader.
 Don’t wait … go read the rules and post a comment, etc. to enter.
 Hmmm, I wonder what pumpkin bread made with pumpkin seed flour would taste like …